sbaerlocher/ansible.windows/roles/local_administrators/README.md

 ## Description

-Ansible role that adds and removes users and groups to the Local Administraotren group.
+Ansible role that adds and removes users and groups to the Local Administrators group.

 ## Role Variables